 I definitely recommend picking up some socket driver bits as they’re fairly inexpensive and extremely useful.
 The set shown here, for example, will allow you to drive bolts like a ratchet but much more quickly than you ever could do by hand.
 The bit holder is also excellent for a fast change of screwdriver bits mid-job.

-The GC018-2 drill set is a great value and works well.
+The GC01801 drill is a great value and works well.

-The Black and Decker GC018-2 is a cordless drill set that comes with an additional battery, allowing you to continue working even after one battery runs low.
-The GC1800 drill itself has the same quality, great feel, and features I've come to rely on for years now.
+The Black and Decker GC01801 is a cordless drill that has the same quality, great feel, and features I've come to rely on for years now.
 I highly recommend it for anything: from car stereo installations to car/home repair - whatever kind of general purpose projects you may have.
 At 3+lbs weight, it's not as light as lithium battery models but it does keep costs down with a set of NiCd batteries that have good capacity and a user-friendly charger.
 It can't match the high torque of traditional corded drills, but it's a great price considering what it is – a value-priced cordless drill that's hard to beat!

 - Good quality